Yanhuanjin/JDFTx_scripts/README.md

 2. IF INPUT FILE IS **.xsd**:

-run `fix_potential_jdftx.sh`, you will get all the input files, and then you can submit your task.
+run `fix_potential_jdftx.sh`, you will get all input files, and then you can submit your task.

 ### Before submit your task